ppy/osu-wiki/wiki/Beatmapping/Circle_Size/en.md

 # Circle Size

-Circle Size, commonly abbreviated as *CS*, is a difficulty setting which determines the size of hit objects.
+Circle Size, commonly abbreviated as *CS*, is a difficulty setting which determines the size of [hit objects](/wiki/Hit_Objects) on [beatmaps](/wiki/Beatmaps).
 The values range from 2 to 7; higher circle size values will make hit objects smaller.
-Using the highest value will make the hit objects as big as the cursor.
+Using the highest value will make hit objects as big as the cursor.
 Most beatmaps use a value between 3 and 5, while values between 5 and 6 are sometimes used and values of 6 and above are almost never used.
 High circle size values are likely to be seen when using the [Hard Rock](/wiki/HR) mod as it increases circle size.
 Conversely, the [Easy](/wiki/HR) mod will lower circle size.

-It is possible to set circle size values outside normal bounds by manually editing the .OSU file.
-For ranked maps this is to be avoided since it is considered unrankable by the ranking criteria.
+It is possible to set circle size values outside normal bounds by manually editing the [.osu file](/wiki/osu!_File_Formats/Osu_(file_format)).
+For ranked beatmaps this is to be avoided since it is considered unrankable by the ranking criteria.

 ## osu!standard

 In osu!standard only the size of circles and sliders are adjusted through CS, while spinners remain unaffected.
-Mathematically, circle size is derived from the following formula:
+Mathematically, circle size is derived through the following formula:

 `r = 32 * (1 - 0.7 * (CS - 5) / 5)`, where `r` is the radius measured in osu!pixels.
 Alternatively, this can be written as: